timngeluboyspens/guide-bot/README.md

 # Document Management and Chatbot API

-This project provides a simple API to manage documents and interact with a chatbot using Langchain and a vector store.
-It is built using Flask and Flask-SQLAlchemy with vector embeddings stored in a Chroma database.
+This project provides a simple API to manage documents, manage conversations, and interact with a chatbot.
+It is built using Langchain, HuggingFace, Flask and Flask-SQLAlchemy with vector embeddings stored in a Chroma database.

 ## Features
 - View, create, update, and delete documents.
+- View, create, update, and delete conversations.
-- Chatbot interaction using Langchain.
+- Chatbot interaction.
 - Reload vector store from document database.

 ## Prerequisites

 Make sure you have the following installed:
-- Python 3.8+
+- Python 3.10+
 - `pip`
 - `virtualenv`